 At Positive Wellbeing Psychology, we offer flexible appointments with our psychologists during the day, evening, or weekends, both in-person at our Melbourne psychology practice or online via telehealth.

 Our team of psychologists hold full registration with the Australian Health Practitioner Regulation Agency (AHPRA) and adhere to ethical guidelines as mandated by the Psychologists Registration Board and the Australian Psychological Society.
-Our clinical practice is grounded in evidence-based treatment approaches, ensuring comprehensive support for stress management and adjusting to life changes.
+Our clinical practice is grounded in evidence-based treatment approaches, ensuring comprehensive support for stress management, and adjusting to life changes with our experienced stress psychologist.